A Lightcone Embedding of the Twin Building of a Hyperbolic Kac-Moody Group

-A chamber in $\cB_\infty^\pm$ is an end of an apartment in $\cA^\pm$, and $Cham_\infty^\pm$ denotes the set of all chambers of $\cB_\infty^\pm$.
+A chamber in $\cB_\infty^\pm$ is an end of an apartment in $\cA^\pm$, and ${\rm Cham}_\infty^\pm$ denotes the set of all chambers of $\cB_\infty^\pm$.
 Of course, this building is highly degenerate.
-As a chamber complex it consists of a set of points, and its apartments are exactly subsets of two distinct points corresponding to the two ends of a line.
-It is straightforward to show that $G$ acts doubly transitively on $Cham_{\infty}^+$.
-(See Lemma~\ref{lemma:doubly_transitive}.)
-So in this rank 2 case, using this doubly transitive action, the existence of a spherical $BN$--pair with Weyl group $W_{\infty} = \{\pm 1\} \cong \Z/2\Z$ follows, thus relating the spherical building at infinity to the structure of $G$.
-We denote all objects associated to the spherical building at infinity, i.e. apartments, chambers or the Weyl group, with the subscript `$\infty$'.
-Our construction of the spherical BN-pair follows the approach used in~\cite{CarboneGarland03} to define spherical BN-pairs for rank 2 hyperbolic Kac-Moody groups over finite fields, which are then used to construct lattices in trees.
+As a simplicial complex it consists of only $0$-simplices, and its apartments are the subsets of two distinct points corresponding to the two ends of an apartment in $\cA^\pm$.
+So in this rank~2 case, each apartment is the Coxeter complex consisting of those two points with order $2$ Coxeter group $W_{\infty} = W/W^{\rm even} \cong \{\pm 1\} \cong \Z/2\Z$.
+Since $W^{\rm even}$ acts as translations in each apartment of $\cB^\pm$, it stabilizes the ends, while $W^{\rm odd}$ switches them.